drewcrawford/logwise/README.md

-# dlog
+# logwise

 ![logo](art/logo.png)

-dlog is an opinionated logging library for Rust.
+logwise is an opinionated logging library for Rust.

 # Development status

-dlog is experimental and the API may change.
+logwise is experimental and the API may change.

 # The problem